CarlosOT2/GestaoProdutosVendas/.docs/en/How to Configure Task Scheduler.md

 1. Open `Task Scheduler` app, click on `Create Task`, name the task `Delete_LocalRoot`
 2. Go to `Actions`, create a new Action by clicking on New, click Browse, select file `delLocalRoot` in the directory `back-end\data\local_credentials`, click Ok
-3. Go to `Triggers`, create a new Trigger by clicking on New, select the `On An Event` option in `Start the task`
+3. Go to `Triggers`, create a new Trigger by clicking on New, select the `On an event` option in `Begin the task`
-5. Select the Custom option, click `New Event Filter...`, go to the XML section, select the `Edit Query` option, paste this code
+5. Select the `Custom` option, click `New Event Filter...`, go to the XML section, select the `Edit query manually` option, paste this code
 <p>
 <b>(Be careful with line breaks and spaces, the syntax is very sensitive)</b>
 </p>